smondet/atd2cconv/README.md

 -------

-The idea of `atd2cconv` (in contrast to `atdgen`) is to not use `Obj.magic`, ever, aAnd to make modules and types definitions more “standard” so that they can be used more uniformly within functors and/or first class modules.
+The idea of `atd2cconv` (in contrast to `atdgen`) is to not use `Obj.magic`, ever, and to make modules and types definitions more “standard” so that they can be used more uniformly within functors and/or first class modules.

 ```ocaml